If you want your partner to care about your feelings, seriously consider your point of view and be willing to make some changes, do these 7 things:

 4. Find the Understandable Part

 “I’m having a hard time listening, and I think you’re trying to say something important.
 Can we slow things down a bit?”
-(If he doesn’t slow down, withdraw from the conversation, saying something like, “It seems like you need to vent some anger but I can’t do this.
+(If she doesn’t slow down, withdraw from the conversation, saying something like, “It seems like you need to vent some anger but I can’t do this.
 I’m willing to talk, but not right now.”)
 For more detailed guidance, listen to Recording 7.

 - “There’s nothing wrong with what you wanted (or with your perspective).
-You wanted it (or were thinking this way) because… [summarize the legitimate want, need or logic that is behind his behavior or opinion].”
+You wanted it (or were thinking this way) because… [summarize the legitimate want, need or logic that is behind her behavior or opinion].”

 6. Clarify and Respect Your Differences.